EdwardRutz/scikit-learn-decisiontree-classifier/README.md

-# Decision Tree Classifier
+# Machine Learning Basics: Decision Tree Classifier

->Demo a decision tree model to classify a dataset of Iris flowers.
+>Machine Learning: demo a decision tree model to classify a dataset of Iris flowers.
 >-Reviews an iris dataset of petal dimensions and classify the species of iris.

 - Fundamental concepts in machine learning